AdithyaIniesta/Move_base_ROS/README.md

 ### Problem Statement <br>
 - Implement a python script to guide a mobile robot to different goal poses.
 - Print the total time taken to visit goal poses.
-- The mobiel robot should return to initial pose when the program is interrupted by Ctrl + C.
+- The mobile robot should return to initial pose when the program is interrupted by Ctrl + C.

 ### Instructions
 git clone https://github.com/AdithyaIniesta/Move_base_ROS.git <br>